-First, your eye doctor (an ophthalmologist) will talk to you about your health history, including any vision problems you have, and ask you about your family’s health history.
+First, your eye doctor (an ophthalmologist or optometrist) will talk to you about your health history, including any vision problems you have, and ask you about your family’s health history.
 Then your doctor will do a complete eye exam, which may include:

 - A visual acuity test, which uses an eye chart to check how clearly you see at different distances.

 - A refraction assessment.
 You’ll look through a series of lenses to determine what type of glasses, contact lenses, or surgery might improve your vision.

 - Glaucoma screening, which measures the fluid pressure inside your eye.

 Your eye doctor will also do other tests used to diagnose wet and dry AMD.
 They also may refer you to a doctor who is a retina specialist.
 Tests include:

 A retina exam, which lets your doctor check the retina at the back of your eye.
 You’ll get eye drops to widen (dilate) your pupils.
 Your eye doctor will then use a special magnifying lens to look at your optic nerve and retina to see if there’s blood, fluid, and evidence of drusen.
 (Drusen are yellow spots that often form under the retina.)
 These are all signs of AMD.

 A central grid test to check for problems in the center of your vision.
 Your eye doctor will use an Amsler grid, which is checkered and may have a dot located on it.
 For example, if you have wet AMD, you may see curved, distorted, or missing lines or blocks when you look at the center of the Amsler grid.
 If you have problems with your central vision, which is a sign of wet AMD, lines may also disappear or look wavy.